 GRAMEEN SPICE CAR PARK

-As residents are now aware Grameen Spice is now closed and information about what comes next with the building is still awaited
+Grameen Spice remains closed and information about what comes next with the building is still awaited

 In the meantime please be aware that the building is unoccupied and report any suspicious activity you may notice in the car park.
-We have received concerns from a number of residents about out of hour’s activity in the car park and have passed these concerns to the Police who are now aware of our concerns.
+We continue to receive concerns regarding vehicle parked in the car park at different times with questions raised about their activity.
+These concerns have been passed to the Police who are now aware of our concerns.
 They have said they will keep an eye on the situation

 RE-CYCLING BINS @ GRAMEEN SPICE CAR PARK

 Please keep the site clean and tidy, although the property is currently unoccupied, so if you use the re-cycling bins please close the gates after you leave.